DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

     }
 }

-### 🎨 Theme Standards ("Deep Space")
+### 🎨 Reference Theme (Used in Examples)

-Azumi applications should follow the "Deep Space" premium aesthetic.
-Use these standard CSS variables instead of hardcoded colors.
+The examples in this guide follow a "Deep Space" aesthetic for consistency. **Azumi is opinionated about *architecture*, not *design*.** You are free to use any design system, CSS framework, or variables you prefer.

+However, if you are generating code for the Azumi Demo or Tutorials, please adhere to these variables to match the existing UI:

 | Variable | Purpose | Default Value (Dark) |
 | :--- | :--- | :--- |